corintio/plexflix/README.md

 ```

 ## Other apps

+### Initial BasePath configuration
-Most applications need to be configured before being able to be properly proxied (ex:
+Some of the applications in this project need to be configured before being able to be
-add base path).
-To be able to do it, create a `docker-compose.override.yml` exposing the
+properly proxied (ex: add base path).
+To be able to do these configurations, create a
-ports for the app.
-Ex:
+`docker-compose.override.yml` exposing the ports for the app.

+Example: Jackett
 ```
 ---
 version: '3.7'